PowerShellCrack/LGPOPSmodule/README.md

  - Set-LocalPolicySetting - Attempts to apply local security policy.
  - Remove-LocalPolicySetting - Attempts to remove local security policy.
- - Set-LocalUserPolicySetting - Defaults to all users.
+ - Set-LocalPolicyUserSetting - Defaults to all users.
 Applies policy to all users
- - Remove-LocalUserPolicySetting - Defaults to all users. removes policy setting for all users
+ - Remove-LocalPolicyUserSetting - Defaults to all users. removes policy setting for all users

 ## Install